-The purpose of this requirement is to increase transparency for the Program.
-Potential customers will be able to verify that a company that reaches out to them is actually a program participant registered with the Program (and likewise be able to review if they are listed on the Program's Consumer Complaint Report or the Program Violation Report).
+Program's Consumer Complaint Report or the Program Violation Report).
 While the Agency had anticipated that smaller installers would work with aggregator Approved Vendors, it has become clear that sales and marketing of solar includes a variety of different types of organizations and that this variance can create market confusion.

-Approved Vendors are responsible for ensuring that their Designees register with the Program (which includes an attestation by that Designee that the Designee agrees to abide by program terms and conditions), and Approved Vendors who fail to do so may be subject to disciplinary actions.
+Approved Vendors are responsible for ensuring that their Designees register with the Program (which includes an attestation by that Designee that the Designee agrees to abide by Programprogram terms and conditions), and Approved Vendors who fail to do so may be subject to disciplinary actions.
 This includes Designees contracted by or working for other Designees, sometimes referred to as "nested" designees.
 For example, for an Approved Vendor who has an installer serving as a Designee, and that installer hires a lead generation firm to assist in marketing for customer acquisition purposes, the Approved Vendor is responsible for ensuring that the lead generation firm (in addition to the installer) registers with the Program.
 One possible benefit to Approved Vendors through this system will be that they will know what downstream firms are working with their direct Designees, and they may be able to better monitor those firms' behavior (as the Approved Vendor is ultimately responsible with conformance with Program requirements).